 Forums such as r/PersonalFinance and r/CRedit and r/CreditRepair are full of hundreds of thousands and even millions of members and can answer many of your difficult questions.
 Unlike myFICO Forums, it’s also free!

-Here at Possible Finance, we don’t just offer an awesome credit-building product that customers with poor credit can use to build credit history, we also work very hard to educate our customers, both old and new.
+Here at Possible Finance, we don’t just offer an awesome credit-building product via our convenient app that customers with poor credit can use to build credit history, we also work very hard to educate our customers, both old and new.

 As the old adage goes, “Give a man a fish, feed him for a day.
 Teach a man to fish, feed him for a lifetime.”
 Check out our blogs and let Possible teach you how to fish (metaphorically of course)!